Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Rainbow Nodes Analysis

 \subsection{Peering Overview}

 Over the three-day data collection period, our four rainbow nodes attempted connections to 11,219 unique peers and successfully established connections with 10,785 (see Table~\ref{tab:connections}).
-Finally, they held sufficiently long connections with 4,372 unique peers over the four rainbow nodes.
+Finally, they held sufficiently long connections with 4,372 unique peers over the four rainbow nodes, representing approximately half of the reachable network (see Section~\ref{sec:crawler}) and one-third of the estimated total network size~\cite{multi_node_explorer}.
 Here, we consider a peer to have a long connection, if the total connection time over the three days lasted more than 32 epochs.
 Note that we disregard individual connections shorter than one epoch.
-Throughout, we consider a unique peer to be a unique IP port combination\footnote{Note that we used unique IPs in the crawler as not all ENRs provide a port, but for peer connections, we may connect to more than one node behind an IP but at different ports.
-Additionally, a node may change its public peer ID, though the same validators remain at the node.}.
+Throughout, we consider a unique peer to be a unique IP port combination.\footnote{Note that we used unique IPs in the crawler as not all ENRs provide a port, but for peer connections, we may connect to more than one node behind an IP but at different ports.
+Additionally, a node may change its public peer ID, though the same validators remain at the node.}

 We further note that the VA \textsc{Rainbow} node attempts connections and also successfully connects to the highest number of peers, whereas the ZH node only trails behind slightly.
 The FR and SO nodes exhibit smaller numbers of peers, both the number they attempt to connect and the number to which they establish long connections to.
 In particular, FR and SO only have around half the number of long connections in comparison to the other two \textsc{Rainbow} nodes.